openedx/edx-documentation/en_us/olx/source/components/discussion-components.rst

     />
   </vertical>

-The second way is to create an XML file in the ``discussion`` directory for each inline discussion component in your course, and to then reference XML file in a discussion tag inside a vertical, as shown in the following example.
+The second way, which is deprecated, is to create an XML file in the ``discussion`` directory for each inline discussion component in your course, and to then reference XML file in a discussion tag inside a vertical, as shown in the following example.

 The following is inside a vertical: